python/cpython/Doc/library/annotationlib.rst

 Annotations are :ref:`lazily evaluated <lazy-evaluation>` and often contain forward references to objects that are not yet defined when the annotation is created.
-This module provides a set of low-level tools that consumers of annotations can use to retrieve annotations in a reliable way, even in the presence of forward references and other edge cases.
+This module provides a set of low-level tools that can be used to retrieve annotations in a reliable way, even in the presence of forward references and other edge cases.

 This module supports retrieving annotations in three main formats